moon-php/container/CODE_OF_CONDUCT.md

-The Moon Autoloader code of conduct is derived from the Ruby code of conduct.
+The Moon Container code of conduct is derived from the Ruby code of conduct.
 Any violations of the code of conduct may be reported to Damiano Petrungaro (damianopetrungaro@gmail.com).

 - Participants will be tolerant of opposing views.